-Ponzi schemes are a type of securities fraud that can cost investors millions, sometimes billions, of dollars.
-Over the years, Ponzi schemes have operated around the world.
-Some of history’s most damaging Ponzi schemes have taken place in the past decade, with others surely still to be discovered.
-Charles Ponzi and Bernie Madoff defrauded investors in two of the best known Ponzi schemes of all time.
+Ponzi schemes are a type of investment scam that can cost investors millions, sometimes billions, of dollars.
+Some of history’s most damaging Ponzi schemes have taken place in the past decade, with more still being discovered today.
+Two of the best known Ponzi schemes were operated by Charles Ponzi and Bernie Madoff.
+These schemes both eventually collapsed, leaving investors with substantial losses.

-Ponzi schemes are named for Charles Ponzi, an Italian immigrant who lived in the United States in the 1920s.
-Ponzi discovered a way in which he could take advantage of international mail coupon to make a large profit.
+Ponzi schemes are named after Charles Ponzi, an Italian immigrant who lived in the United States in the 1920s.
+Ponzi discovered a way in which he could take advantage of international mail coupons to make a large profit.
 Seeing an opportunity, he set his plan in motion and began soliciting investors.

 Almost immediately, Ponzi ran into difficulty operating his plan.
-Although he ceased the actual operation of the plan, he continued to recruit new investors.
+He then ceased the actual operation of the plan, but continued to recruit new investors.
+He started promising investors as much as a 50% return on their investment within 90 days.
 By mid-1920, Ponzi was earning about $250,000 per day and was paying the returns for his existing investors with funds contributed by new investors.

 The scheme eventually collapsed as investors became informed that the amount of money Ponzi had allegedly invested in international mail coupons far exceeded the amount of coupons actually in circulation, and Ponzi spent four years in federal prison.